bodaMalini/Hostel-HelpDesk-Project/README.md

 # Hostel-HelpDesk-Project
-Developing a platform to streamline hostel operations and efficiently manage complaints, enhancing both user and admin experience.
+Developing a comprehensive platform using Python, HTML, CSS, and MySQL to streamline hostel operations and improve complaint management.
+The platform simplifies the process of lodging and tracking complaints, providing users with a seamless experience.
+Administrators benefit from an intuitive dashboard for efficient complaint resolution and operations management.
+Focused on enhancing both user satisfaction and administrative efficiency through a responsive and user-friendly interface.